DanubeRS/DanubeRS.CanServerUtils/README.md

 # CANServer Utils
-A DotNet utility for reading, decoding, and exporting binary CANServer logs in a performant .NET way
+A .NET utility for reading, decoding, and exporting binary CANServer logs in a fast and efficient way